NBISweden/workshop-reproducible-research/docs/repres_project.md

 5. Use a `config.yml` file to add settings to the workflow
 6. Use git to continuously commit changes for the repository
 7. Possibly add an R Markdown or Jupyter document
-8. Possibly make a Docker or Singularity container for your project
+8. Possibly make a Docker or Singularity image for your project

 ## Option 1
 One option is to try to implement these methods on